fairfieldhannah/portfolio/finalproject2.md

 ### Wireframes and storyboards
 Student has created a storyboard that lays out the necessary progression through sketches and / or wireframes for their project.
 The sketches are high-fidelity, individual draft data visualizations of the critical elements of the story.
 The outline of the story is clear, and the data visualizations appear to fit well in the context of the outline.
 There are a sufficient number of data visualizations and they provide a good summary of the story the student wishes to tell.
 Information is logically presented and easy to follow.
 Sketches and/or prototypes and scenarios of use bring opportunity areas to life

 With the increase in drug overdose deaths, the US Centers for Disease Control and Prevention's Injury Prevention & Control office states that the US is in an ["overdose crisis"](https://www.cdc.gov/drugoverdose/featured-topics/overdose-prevention-campaigns.html).
+Because many drug overdoses involve multiple types of drugs, I'm looking at all drug overdose deaths in 2021.

 **Setup:** where in the United States is the drug overdose problem the worst?
 <div class='tableauPlaceholder' id='viz1669774309589' style='position: relative'><noscript><a href='#'><img alt='Drug Overdose Deaths, 2021  ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;46&#47;46PWHBF52&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='path' value='shared&#47;46PWHBF52' /> <param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;46&#47;46PWHBF52&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /><param name='filter' value='publish=yes' /></object></div>